SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

 # Singleton Pattern

-The singleton pattern is one of the most used creational design patterns
+The singleton pattern is one of the most used creational design patterns.

 Its main concept is the singleton class - a class that has only one object at a time.

-The difference between a normal class and a singleton class is that we use a constructor to initialize the normal class, whereas, for a singleton class, we use the method `getInstance()`
+The difference between a normal class and a singleton class is that we use a constructor to initialize the normal class, whereas, for a singleton class, we use the `getInstance()` method.

 ## Example